Iran intensifies attacks on Gulf energy sites after Israel struck its key gas field

 Death toll climbs in third week of war

 More than 1,300 people in Iran have been killed during the war.
-Israeli strikes against the Iranian-backed Hezbollah militant group in Lebanon have displaced more than 1 million people — roughly 20% of the population — according to the Lebanese government, which says more than 900 people have been killed.
+Israeli strikes against the Iranian-backed Hezbollah militant group in Lebanon have displaced more than 1 million people — roughly 20% of the population — according to the Lebanese government, which says more than 1,000 people have been killed.
+Israel says it has killed more than 500 Hezbollah militants.

 In Israel, 15 people have been killed by Iranian missile fire.
 Four people were also killed in the occupied West Bank overnight by an Iranian missile strike, according to officials.